AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract-test.md

 ## Creating the project

-First let's take a look at Boilerplate's structure:
+Before creating the project let's take a look at Boilerplate's structure concerning the tests:

 <!--
 # chain